vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 It may take 30-60 seconds for the Prometheus server to get a few sets of data points.

-### Configuring multiple Minikube instances
+### Configuring multiple minikube instances

-Use the `--profile` or `-p` flag to define the Minikube machine name.
+Use the `--profile` or `-p` flag to define the minikube machine name.
 This allows multiple instances to run simultaneously.
-For instance, running a Minikube instance for working in GitLab CE and GitLab EE at the same time can be accomplished by using all of the same commands outlined above with the additional `--profile` flag added:
+For instance, running a minikube instance for working in GitLab CE and GitLab EE at the same time can be accomplished by using all of the same commands outlined above with the additional `--profile` flag added:

 For macOS: